-Before I stuck Sprout on the back of my bike, we had some preparatory work to do.
-My parents gave me the Burley Honey Bee for Christmas, which is similar to their basic trailer with the major advantage of turning into a stroller when you unhook it from the bike.
+Before I stuck Sprout on the back of my bike, we did some preparatory work.
+My parents gave me the Burley Honey Bee for Christmas, which is similar to their basic trailer.
+It has the one major advantage of turning into a stroller when you unhook it from the bike.
 Burley is known for being one of the best when it comes to trailers, so I was pretty confident in the quality and comfort level.

 Once Sprout woke up from his afternoon nap, we were ready to make our maiden voyage.
-We decided to bike to a Ben & Jerry’s about a mile away, as I had a hankering for sweet dairy and the start of summer.
+We decided to bike to a Ben & Jerry’s about a mile away.
+I had a hankering for sweet dairy and the start of summer.
 (Plus, food-based rides are kind of my thing.)
 It was a good distance, long enough for Sprout to get a feel for the experience but short enough to be tolerable if he didn’t like it.
 If we really needed to bail, we could always walk home.
 Plus, Chris isn’t nearly as enthusiastic about biking as I am, so a couple miles was a good warm up for the season.

 He wasn’t happy about it at first, but once I adjusted it, he stopped fussing.
-I also put a rolled up towel behind him for support, as trailer seats are so reclined that they push helmets forward over babies’ foreheads.
+I also put a rolled up towel behind him for support.
+Trailer seats recline so much that they push helmets forward over babies’ foreheads.
 But as I was just finishing my other tasks, I glanced over and saw him chewing on the helmet’s chin strap.
 Hmm – that clearly wasn’t going to do him much good in an accident.
 After another round of readjustments with accompanying whining, we were ready to go.

 I can’t blame him – it’s really different from anything else he’s ever done.
 The ride is far bumpier and faster than the stroller and completely different from the car’s highly controlled environment.
 He has a similar reaction to most things that are radically new, including foods that he really enjoys later on.
-It probably didn’t help that we had to wake him up from his too-long nap, so he was a little cranky anyway.
+It probably didn’t help that we had to wake him up from his too-long nap, so he was a little cranky.

-In general, the ride went well enough for me to consider it a success.
+In general, the ride went just well enough for me to consider it a success.
 I hope they it will just be the first of many rides we have as a family.